4 Live Guinea Pig Web Cams & Blog | Portland, Oregon USA

 Metal storage grids can be found at local big-box stores like Walmart, Costco, and Target.
 We purchased our grids at Target.
 It’s imperative for your guinea pig’s safety that you only purchase grids that have 9 holes across each side (see what a 9×9 grid looks like).
 Some newer packages of grids contain 8×8 and 5×5 grids which may be potentially dangerous for your piggie due to the larger hole size.

 Coroplast is like plastic corrugated cardboard.
 It is water-resistent and perfect for the behavioral needs of guinea pigs (if you know what I mean).
 It is easy to keep clean and sturdy enough to keep its shape for a long time.
 You can find coroplast usually at art supply stores and sign stores.
 In fact, we used Fast Signs to buy our coroplast.
-It was $30 for a 8 ft by 4 ft sheet of coroplast.
+We paid $30 for a 8 ft by 4 ft sheet of coroplast.

-Guiena pig cage
+Large guinea pig cage

 Where We Live